-The RentReady program will be the first of its kind and was created from scratch with help from a variety of community partners.
-RentReady will proved a mechanism for homeless persons with checkered past, which effectively keep them out of housing, to overcome those hurdles and allow them an avenue to get back into the rental market.
-Participants will be provided training, resource, and specific actionable items to be certified through the program.
+The RentReady program is the first of its kind and was created from scratch with help from a variety of community partners.
+RentReady provides a mechanism for homeless persons who have checkered pasts, which effectively keep them out of housing, to overcome those hurdles and allow them an avenue to get back into the rental market.
+Participants are provided training, resource, and specific actionable items to be certified through the program.

-The initial intake and training sessions would be be through the Salvation Army Hope Center, with small class sizes of up to 8 students, and 2 counselors.
-Participants would then need to complete a personalized homework assignment which would become their renter portfolio to be provided to prospective landlord.s.
-Upon successful completion of the class and the portfolio, individuals would become RentReady certified and are then eligible to participate in a rent default guarantee program for one year.
-Successful participants will be provided a list of participating landlords and a post-placement counselor.
+The initial intake and training sessions were through the Salvation Army Hope Center, with small class sizes of up to 8 students, and 2 counselors.
+Participants need to complete a personalized homework assignment which becomes their renter portfolio provided to prospective landlords.
+Upon successful completion of the class and the portfolio, individuals are RentReady certified and are then eligible to participate in a rent default guarantee program for one year.
+Successful participants are provided a list of participating landlords and a post-placement counselor.

 A critical and unique component of this program is participation from local landlords in offering rental housing.
 Travis Haines, Central Wisconsin Apartment Owners Association (CWAA), provided significant input to the overall process from a local landlord perspective.
 “We are excited to be a part of this program, and as local business owners, we were able to walk the line between helping those most in need of housing, while managing our risk at the same time.
 I believe we have met that balance for everyone involved.” he said.